madhanlibo/Generative-AI/vector_db.md

-Here's the full rewritten version of your FAISS-based semantic search pipeline using **6 different vector databases**:
+Rewritten version of your FAISS-based semantic search pipeline using **6 different vector databases**:

-We’ll follow the same 7 steps for each one:

 ---